cs1302uga/cs1302-ce05/README.md

 1. From the API documentation website, click on one of the links to the `House` class.
 How many methods currently contain Javadoc comments?

-1. In `House.java`, add Javadoc comments for each undocumented method.
-In each of your comments, include a sentence that describes the method, along with tags that document, as needed, the parameters and return type.
+1. In `House.java`, some of the methods already have multiline, non-Javadoc comments.
+Transform the comments into Javadoc using the appropriate syntax.
+In each Javadoc comment, include one or more properly punctuated sentences that describe the method.
+You may base these sentences off the existing comments.
+Be sure to also include tags that document, as needed, the parameters and return type.
    Leave out any propagated exceptions for now.

-   Use the @code tag where appropriate in your description.
+   Use the `@code` tag where appropriate in your description.

+1. In `House.java`, the class itself also has multiline, non-Javadoc comments.
+Transform the comments into Javadoc using the appropriate syntax.
+Try to preserve the multi-paragraph nature of the existing comment.

 1. Run the `javadoc` tool to update your API documentation website on `nike`.

 **CHECKPOINT**